Getting married during the pandemic saved me thousands

 Top Tips from Lauren Naylor

-“I will be throwing a big party for my beautiful friends (the December wedding we’ve not had yet but paid a deposit!!!) typically I’ve not even organised it yet!
-Nothing like weeks to sort a wedding haha.
+“I will be throwing a big party for my beautiful friends (the December wedding we’ve not had yet but paid a deposit for!!!).
+Typically, I’ve not even organised it yet!
+Nothing like weeks to sort a wedding, haha.

 Perhaps because the pressure was off, it was fun, unplanned, and I know it gave many others hope to go ahead in challenging times.”